-Kiss who wore high platform boots.
-Steven Tyler of Aerosmith, who wore a tight pinkish leopard print lace-up one day (in fact, he took a fancy to leopard prints in all their forms), a ruched blouse or a floor-length white gown another day.
-Also, Jimi Hendrix with a pink frill wouldn’t be out of place in this company.
-And the Rolling Stones, with their passion for all things bright and flowery, conventionally feminine… Mick Jagger in a flower-embroidered jacket or a-la Victorian shirt with balloon sleeves and a basque – oh man, that alone says a lot… Or David Bowie and his numerous looks, such as the androgynous “man who fell to Earth”, Ziggy Stardust, Aladdin Sane, and so on.
+Kiss, wore high platform boots.
+Steven Tyler of Aerosmith, who wore a tight pinkish leopard print lace-up one day (in fact, he took a fancy to leopard prints in all their forms), a ruched blouse or a floor-length white gown on another.
+Jimi Hendrix with a pink frill wouldn’t be out of place in this company either.
+The Rolling Stones, with their passion for all things bright and flowery, conventionally feminine… Mick Jagger in a flower-embroidered jacket or a-la Victorian shirt with balloon sleeves and a basque – oh man, that alone says a lot… Or David Bowie and his numerous looks, such as the androgynous “man who fell to Earth”, Ziggy Stardust, Aladdin Sane, and so on.
 Remember the famous portrait of Grace Jones in a suit jacket, with a cigarette in her mouth?
 Part of the same story.
-In the 1990s-2000s, it was Marilyn Manson who personified visual and gender nonconformism; in our days, it is Arca, whose appearance both scares off and fascinates, as well as Sophie, who passed away recently.
+In the 1990s-2000s, it was Marilyn Manson who personified visual and gender nonconformism; in our days, it is Arca, whose appearance both scares and fascinates, as well as Sophie, who passed away recently.

-Well, we are celebrating the launch of our collaboration with a series of longreads and talking to the authors of these samples about gender division, sexual energy, “female sound”, “male instruments”, and “neutral genres”.
+We are celebrating the launch of our collaboration with a series of longreads and by talking to the authors of these samples about gender division, sexual energy, “female sound”, “male instruments”, and “neutral genres”.

 Alexey, Founder and CEO, Mubert (A)

-I am from jazz.
+My background is in jazz.
 My musical career is all about improvisation.
-And my entire experience proves just one thing: The sky is the limit.
-Two minutes of jam, and you no longer notice or distinguish people: you are in the flow where you don’t care at all whether there’s a man or a woman, a child or an adult next to you.
-There’s nothing left of it, just a sticky pleasant flow.
+And my entire experience proves just one thing: The sky’s the limit.
+Two minutes of jamming, and you no longer notice or distinguish between people: you are in the flow where you don’t care whether there’s a man or a woman, a child or an adult next to you.
+There’s nothing left, just a sticky pleasant flow.

-Two people who socialize together and people who play music together are in two completely different types of relationship on an energetic level.
-And often there is some kind of gender-free sexuality that opens up here.
-It seems to me that two people playing music together, or even listening to music together, is the coolest thing to do.
-Sometimes it’s awesomer than having sex.
-A musical instrument opens up a person to you as far as possible, because they give you their energy so openly and you receive it just as openly, and there is exchange between the two of you.
-This is why I have had positive experience only, the other-way-round experience of some sort of de-genderization.
+People who socialize together and people who play music together, are in two completely different types of relationships on an energetic level.
+And often there is some kind of gender-free sexuality that opens up in a musical collaboration.
+It seems to me, two people playing music together or even listening to music together, is one of the coolest things to do.
+Sometimes it’s better than having sex.
+A musical instrument can completely open a person up to you, because they give you their energy so freely and you receive it just as freely, there is an exchange between you.
+This is why I have only ever had positive experiences, the other-way-round experience of some sort of de-genderization.

-Two people who love each other and do artwork together will make much better music: they really can do something incredible.
+Two people who love each other will make much better music: they really can create something incredible.
 In this respect, music is not about gender.
-In general, it’s very difficult to link music to gender, because it operates with some other vibrations, other energies.
-As soon as people start creating music together, it all becomes irrelevant.
+In general, it’s very difficult to link music to gender, because it operates with other vibrations, other energies.
+As soon as people start creating music together, gender becomes irrelevant.

 When it comes to the outer covering, I think that the more masculine you are, the cooler music you play and the bolder energy you have inside, the easier it is for you to wear a woman’s blouse or go out in a dress.

-I wish there weren’t a girls-not-allowed kind of boundary.
+I wish there wasn’t a girls-not-allowed kind of boundary.
 By the way, I have come across this on more than one occasion.
-I often heard: “Let’s not take a girl in the group.”
-And I said: “Let’s take her.”
-Oddly enough, no matter how much I advocate the absence of these boundaries, I still have some kind of division in my head.
+I have often heard: “Let’s not have a girl in the group.”
+And I’ve said: “Let’s add her.”
+Oddly enough, no matter how much I advocate for the absence of these boundaries, I still have some kind of division in my head.
 It’s complicated: there’s such a strong and deep connection between people who compose music together that it’s very similar to having sex.
 Is this agender?
-It looks like music erases the boundaries between the genders, but it also contains a powerful sexual energy that, for two people, makes the shortest path to each other.
+It looks like music erases the boundaries between the genders, but it also contains a powerful sexual energy that can forge a very close connection..

 Pavel, Co-Founder and Music Director, Mubert (Dancing Teeth)

-I am Music Director at Mubert, and I’ve been doing this project together with the guys since 2017.
-I have been into music for all my life: I play the piano and do deejaying and sound engineering, but in the last decade I’ve been more interested in music-meets-IT management.
+I’m the Music Director at Mubert, and I’ve been working on this project with the guys since 2017.
+I’ve been into music all my life: I play the piano, do deejaying and sound engineering, but in the last decade I’ve been more interested in music-meets-IT management.

 For example, society treats female singers decently, but a woman sitting down at a sequencer raises eyebrows immediately.
-When you work with the equipment and DAW (Digital Audio Workstation), there is a lot of engineering; this is probably the reason why most people typically associate this work with men.
+When you work with this equipment and DAW (Digital Audio Workstation), there’s a lot of engineering; this is probably the reason why most people typically associate this work with men.
 Such attitudes are particularly strong among developers: there is a critical lack of women.
-We are constantly looking for developers, and we haven’t had a chance to interview a single female developer yet.
+We are constantly looking for developers, and we haven’t had the opportunity to interview a single female developer yet.
 I wish we also had a balance here.